peter-peng-w/peter-peng-w.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year Ph.D. student in the Department of Computer Science at the University of Virginia, co-advised by [Prof. Cong Shen](https://cshen317.github.io/) and [Prof. Jing Yang](https://www.ee.psu.edu/yang/).
-Previously, I received my M.S. degree from the Department of Computer Science at the University of Virginia and my B.Eng. degree from the Department of Computer Science and Technology at Tsinghua University.
+Previously, I received my M.S. degree in Computer Science from the University of Virginia and my B.Eng. degree in Computer Science and Technology from Tsinghua University.
 I am especially grateful to have been advised by [Prof. Hongning Wang](https://www.cs.virginia.edu/~hw5x/).
 I was also fortunate to do my internship at [Zhipu AI](https://www.zhipuai.cn/) from June 2024 to September 2024.
 My latest CV is available [here](http://peter-peng-w.github.io/files/Resume_Peng Wang.pdf).

 Research Interests
 ======